SamMed05/c-cpp-notes/docs/cpp/scope.md

 ## Naming conflicts

-It's usually best practice to avoid global variables when unnecessary, because it's easy to generate conflicts.
+It's usually best practice to avoid global variables when unnecessary because it's easy to generate conflicts.

 What if we have two variables with the same name but different scopes?